 “Gotcha” is an American slang term that literally means, “I’ve got you”.
 It has been used in a number of ways.
-Many of us have used that word in the past, with a specific purpose and meaning in mind.
+Many of us have used that word in a conversation, and we had a specific purpose and meaning in mind.
 It can mean “I understand what you are saying”, or “I’ll do what you’ve asked”.
-The word is sometimes used in the sense of capturing or apprehending someone, taking someone by surprise, embarrassing or disgracing someone, or exposing a person’s mistakes.
+The word is sometimes used in the sense of capturing or apprehending someone, taking someone by surprise, embarrassing or disgracing someone, exposing a person’s mistakes, or proving that the person is wrong.
 That’s quite a range of meanings and uses for the word, and that’s not all of them.
-Why would I be using such a word to describe an event in the life and ministry of the Lord Jesus Christ?
-Does that sound strange to you?
+Why would I be using the word “gotcha” to describe an event in the life and ministry of the Lord Jesus Christ?
+Does that choice seem strange to you?
 As we study this passage of Scripture, I’ll let you decide for yourself whether or not this title is appropriate.

 I. THE ACCUSATION (verse 19a)